 - Sharing information about research in curriculum and instructional strategies.

 - Promoting the use of instructional strategies for diverse learners and to meet individual learning needs.

-Domain 4: Interventions and Mental Health Services to Develop Social and Life Skills-School psychologists have knowledge of biological, cultural, developmental, and social influences on behavior and mental health, behavioral and emotional impacts on learning and life skills, and evidence-based strategies to promote social–emotional functioning, and mental and behavioral health.
-School psychologists, in collaboration with others, demonstrate skills to use assessment and data collection methods and to implement and evaluate services that support socialization, learning, and mental and behavioral health.
+Domain 4: Interventions and Mental Health Services to Develop Social and Life Skills-School psychologists have knowledge of biological, cultural, developmental, and social influences on behavior and mental health, behavioral and emotional impacts on learning and life skills, and evidence-based strategies to promote social-emotional functioning.
+School psychologists, in collaboration with others, design, implement and evaluate services that promote resilience and positive behavior, support socialization, and adaptive skills, and enhance mental and behavioral health.
 Examples of professional practices include: